Admiring Light

 There’s unfortunately not much more to report from the Micro 4/3 world here at PhotoPlus.
 A bit of a letdown with regards to this system at the show, but some promising items are on the horizon.

-5 thoughts on “PhotoPlus: Olympus and Panasonic Booths”
+5 responses to “PhotoPlus: Olympus and Panasonic Booths”

 Thank you Jordan for visiting the m43 booths.
 Did Olympus happen to mention if the 300mm will come with OIS?
 The latest rumor suggests that this lens will have IS built-in, a first for Olympus.